starship/starship/docs/vi-VN/config/README.md

 ## Zig

 By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
-Module cho sẽ được hiện nếu bất kì điều kiện nào dưới đây thoả mãn:
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file